GNOME/gobject-introspection/docs/website/annotations/giannotations.rst

 Rename to
 ~~~~~~~~~

 Rename to is an advisory annotation.
-It's not required to fulfill the advisory
+It's not required to fulfil the advisory
 when generating or making a language binding.
 The way it is currently
 implemented, if you rename a function to a name already in use, it will remove
 the other binding.
 This is useful to eliminate unwanted/deprecated functions